AI-Making-Movies/from-idea-to-first-scene/README.md

 Topics that belong here include:

 - Developing a story or idea toward a *first* scene
-- Writing and planning workflows (markdown, scripts, notes)
+- Writing and planning workflows (markdown, scripts, csv, notes)
-- Use of LLMs for planning, critique, or reflection
+- Use of LLMs for planning, critique, or reflection (e.g. ChatGPT, OpenRouter, Local LLMs for structure and planning)
-- Managing revision, versioning, and process drift
+- Managing revision, versioning, and process drift (e.g. Git / Gitlab)
-- Storyboarding and visual thinking
+- Storyboarding and visual thinking (e.g. Storyboard Management apps)
 - Toolchains that prioritise accessibility and learning

-The emphasis is on **process**, not polish.
+The emphasis is on **process**, not necessarily polished outcomes.

 ---